Heerozh/spectre/README.md

 `rebalance(self, data: pd.DataFrame, history: pd.DataFrame)` **Callback**

-The function name is not necessarily 'rebalance', it can be specified in `schedule_rebalance`.
+The function name does not have to be 'rebalance', it can be specified in `schedule_rebalance`.
 `data` is the factors data of last bar returned by `FactorEngine`; `history` same as `data`, but contains previous data, please refer to `set_history_window`.